Liaison Officer - ANZSCO 224912

 - Social Worker

-Liaison Officer is a VETASSESS Group B occupation
+Liaison Officer is a VETASSESS Group B Occupation

 To qualify for this occupation, you need a degree that is equivalent to an Australian Qualifications Framework (AQF) Bachelor’s degree or higher.